-NOTE 1 PARTNERSHIP ORGANIZATION
+NOTE 1.
+PARTNERSHIP ORGANIZATION

 TEPPCO Partners, L.P. is a Delaware limited partnership which operates through TE Products Pipeline Company, Limited Partnership, a Delaware limited partnership (collectively the "Partnership"), in which TEPPCO Partners, L.P. holds a 99% interest as the sole limited partner.
-Texas Eastern Products Pipeline Company and Subsidiary Companies (the "Company"), a wholly owned subsidiary of PanEnergy Corp (PanEnergy), is the general partner of the Partnership and has agreed not to voluntarily withdraw as the general partner of the Partnership, subject to certain limited exceptions, prior to January 1, 2000.
+Texas Eastern Products Pipeline Company (the "Company"), is the general partner of the Partnership and has agreed not to voluntarily withdraw as the general partner of the Partnership, subject to certain limited exceptions, prior to January 1, 2000.
+On June 18, 1997, PanEnergy Corp and Duke Power Company completed a previously announced merger.
+At closing, the combined companies became Duke Energy Corporation ("Duke Energy").
+The Company, previously a wholly-owned subsidiary of PanEnergy Corp became an indirect wholly-owned subsidiary of Duke Energy on the date of the merger.